Blood Cancer

 Overview of tests used to diagnose disorders and cancers

-If you have a blood cancer or a blood disorder, your doctor can often get some idea of what is wrong from a blood test.
-But to get a full diagnosis, you will probably need other tests.
+If you have a blood cancer or a blood disorder, your doctor can often get an initial understanding from a blood test.
+However, to achieve a complete and accurate diagnosis, you are likely to need additional tests.

 X-ray

-Most people are familiar with X-rays and may have had one themselves.
-X-rays are a type of high-energy radiation that passes painlessly through the body.
-Radiographers use a very small dose of X-ray radiation to produce an image of the inside of your body.
+Most people are familiar with x-rays and may have had one themselves.
+X-rays are a type of high-energy radiation that can pass painlessly through the body.
+Radiographers use a very small dose of x-ray radiation to produce images of the inside of your body.

 Having your X-ray